axhertz/SimplicityDoneRight/JOB-Queries/README.md

 ### Quick Start

-The folder "implicit" contains all JOB queries with implict where clauses
+The folder "implicit" contains all JOB queries with implict where clauses.

 The folder "explict" contains the trainsformed JOB queries according to the scheme detailed in the paper.